The Color Wheel

 }

 Every 30° is a new color.
-This makes calculating relationships trivial.
+That makes relationships trivial to calculate.

 Warm vs Cool Colors

-The color wheel divides naturally into warm and cool halves.
+The wheel splits naturally into a warm half and a cool half.

 WARM SIDE COOL SIDE